 Sleep apnea is characterized by repeated episodes of interrupted breathing during sleep.
 Each episode can last just a second or as long as a couple of minutes.
 Patients with severe sleep apnea may experience as many as 30 breathing interruptions within an hour.
 These interruptions constantly disrupt sleep and leave patients who experience them chronically exhausted and contribute to a host of other problems.

-There are various factors that contribute to sleep apnea, and identifying them can help you treat or prevent the condition and ensure that your sleep is optimally restful.
+For our patients in Sherman Oaks & Beverly Hills sleep apnea causes are many and varied, and identifying them can help you treat or prevent the condition and ensure that your sleep is optimally restful.
 Depending on the cause, sleep apnea is classified as “obstructive” or “central.”
 Obstructive sleep apnea describes episodes caused by decreased airflow through the nose or mouth and is the most common form of sleep apnea.
 Central sleep apnea results from a problem with the brain’s ability to maintain constant breathing.
 Some patients experience a combination of OSA and CSA, commonly referred to as complex sleep apnea.